oguimbal/jcool-docs/general/hooks.md

 ```

 !> This link will only be valid for 24h after the hook has been enqueued in our systems.
 Be sure to download it before that (however, the document will be downloadable via your user space or via our API afterwards).

+# How to test ?

+In the staging environmenent, for each hook there is a big blue button "Test this hook".
+When clicking this button, you will be asked to provide a dispute id (or lawsuit id) from your staging environment.

+You can then either :
+- trigger the hook directly (best to test the polling strategy).
+- get a CURL statement with test data allowing you to trigger your hook manually when testing locally (best to test the post strategy)